microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/containers/CheckContainerInfo.rst

         A URI to a webpage for the container.

 IsEduUser
     A **Boolean** value indicating whether the user is an education user or not.
-This should match the value returned in :term:`CheckFileInfo <IsEduUser>`.
+This should match the :term:`IsEduUser` value returned in :ref:`CheckFileInfo`.

 LicenseCheckForEditIsEnabled
     A **Boolean** value indicating whether the user is a business user or not.
-This should match the value returned in :term:`CheckFileInfo <LicenseCheckForEditIsEnabled>`.
+This should match the :term:`LicenseCheckForEditIsEnabled` value returned in :ref:`CheckFileInfo`.

 ..  glossary::